antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

      remove many (if not all) of the dynamic features which make Python hard to compile.

-!!! note "Subset vs Variant"

-    If a compiler implements a **subset** of Python, then all programs which can be compiled can also run on top of CPython.
-If the compiler also add new features which are not available on CPython, then it's a **variant**.

-    For example according to this definition, RPython is a subset and Cython is a variant.
-SPy is also a variant because it offers unique features, as we will see later.

 The problem of JIT compilers is that sometimes they work very well and produce huge speedups, other times they don't produce any speedup at all, or might even introduce slowdowns, or they might use too much memory, or they are slow to "warm up".